nubenetes/awesome-kubernetes/docs/kubernetes.md

 #### Red Hat OpenShift
 * [Openshift Container Platform](openshift.md)
 * [OKD](https://www.okd.io/) The Community Distribution of Kubernetes that powers Red Hat OpenShift
+* [itprotoday.com: Who's Winning in the Container Software Market 🌟](https://www.itprotoday.com/containers/whos-winning-container-software-market) Thanks to its container customer training, the $1 billion container software market is Red Hat’s to lose.
+Where do the other players stand?

 #### Rancher
 * [Rancher: Enterprise management for Kubernetes](rancher.md)